DuckyCrayfish/hourglass/README.md

 	#The target option controls to whom the message is sent:
 	#	ALL: Sends the message to all players on the server.
 	#	DIMENSION: Sends the message to all players in the current dimension.
-	#	SLEEPING: Sends the message to all players in the current dimension who are sleeping.
+	#	SLEEPING: Sends the message to all sleeping players in the current dimension.
+	#	AWAKE: Sends the message to all awake players in the current dimension.
 	[sleep.messages]

 		#This message is sent after a sleep cycle has completed.